 You: “Right, thanks!
 Ey told me about a new piece ey’re writing!”

-If you’re misprinting my name in your program, that’s… a bigger, less fun thing.
-Most of y’all likely haven’t played me before, so getting it right the first time is going to be easier, but if you’re cut/pasting from old programs when you play my work again, please make sure the right name and pronouns exist anywhere they show up.
+If you’re misprinting my name in your program or presenting me on a women composers concert, that’s… a bigger, less fun thing.
+Most of y’all likely haven’t played me before, so getting it right the first time is going to be easier, but if you’re cut/pasting from old programs when you play my work again, please make sure the right name and pronouns exist anywhere they show up and that you’re paying attention to where you’re bringing my music.
 (If you pulled my bio off my website, remember to check that, too.)

-where can I read your writing about queer identity?
+where can I read your writing on queerness?

 Here’s a list to get you started (hopefully I remember to update it):